mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 <p class="date text-center">It's not tidyquant</p>

 But, with 750 GitHub stars and almost 800,000 downloads, there's a good chance you've heard of it or possibly even used it.
+Definitely NOT overlooked.

-### Getting started with Financial Analysis in R
+### Getting started with Financial Analysis in R for FREE

-**Want to get started with Financial Analysis in R?**
+**Want to get started with Financial Analysis in R for free?**

+Like I said, if you want a job in finance, you should **first learn** `tidyquant` or some of the other Financial R packages.

-Then I have a special R Cheat Sheet that links to all of the important documentation.
+To make learning financial analysis in R easier and faster, I have a special R Cheat Sheet that links to all of the important documentation (Yes - It is FREE).

 You can [download the R cheat sheet for free here](https://www.business-science.io/r-cheatsheet).
 It consolidates 20,000 R packages into the 100 best.
 So when you want to work in domains like finance, it has all of the R packages you need to get started.

 ![](/assets/free_cheatsheet.jpg)

 <p class="date text-center">Free R Cheat Sheet (<a href="https://www.business-science.io/r-cheatsheet">Download Here</a>)</p>

-### Learning Financial Analysis in R
+### Learning Financial Analysis in R for FREE

 To get started with Financial Analysis in R, head to **Page 3 of the cheat sheet**, and you can check out the Financial Analysis Section.

 * You'll see Tidyquant and several other Financial R Packages.
 * The links will take you to the `tidyquant` & financial software documentation.

 ![](/assets/cheatsheet_financial.jpg)